ThanhThien269/tic-tac-toe/README.md

 # Tic Tac Toe React App

 This is a simple Tic Tac Toe game built with React.
-The game allows two players to play against each other, and it includes a feature that displays falling emojis when a player wins.
+The game allows two players to play against each other, and it includes a feature that displays history when a player wins.

 ## Features

 - Two-player game
 - Displays winning messages
-- Falling emoji animation when a player wins
 - Restart game functionality
-- Responsive design
+- Score board with hisory

 ## Technologies Used

 - React
-- JavaScript (ES6+)
+- JavaScript
 - HTML5
 - CSS3